2629 words

 Tradeoffs#

-The full program costs sixteen hours of initial work and about one hour per month of ongoing review.
-At typical senior DevOps contractor rates, that is a single billable sprint up front and a fraction of a day per month thereafter.
+The full program costs sixteen hours of initial work and roughly one hour a month of ongoing review.
+At typical senior DevOps contractor rates, that is a single billable sprint up front and a fraction of a day per month after.

-A supply chain incident response engagement — forensics, containment, downstream notification — costs multiples more than a preventive hardening program’s entire first-year budget.
+Now price the alternative.
+A supply chain incident response engagement, forensics and containment and downstream notification, costs multiples more than a preventive hardening program’s entire first-year budget.
 An SBOM attestation audit finding inside an enterprise procurement cycle can delay or kill multi-year contracts.
-The asymmetry is the argument.
-The Codecov bash uploader compromise in 2021 exposed credentials from customer CI environments across a two-month window before detection, through a single injected line of shell.
+The asymmetry is the whole argument.
+Look at the Codecov bash uploader compromise in 2021: it exposed credentials from customer CI environments across a two-month window before anyone detected it, through a single injected line of shell.
 Shell script, not container.
-Propagation graph identical to a signed-nothing Docker image today.
+Same propagation graph as a signed-nothing Docker image today.

 The breaking release in Phase 3 costs a migration window, a v1-maintenance floating tag, and a migration guide in the README.
 Downstream teams can pin to v1-maintenance while they budget for a container base image bump.

 The Scorecard findings that stay open at 7.8 are mostly honest.
 Code-Review scores 0/10 because I am the only reviewer.
 Branch-Protection scores 4/10 because I kept the admin bypass for emergency fixes.
 Fuzzing scores 0/10 because the image is a utility, not an application.
 These are trade-offs, not oversights.
-The score reflects them accurately.
-That is the point of the program.
+The score reflects them accurately, and that is the point of the program.

 The closing argument#

 Public Docker images inherit the supply chain obligations of the projects that pull them, whether the maintainer accepts the responsibility or not.
-The tooling to sign, attest, and score an image is free and the workflows are under 300 lines of YAML.
-The cost of skipping the migration compounds every month the image stays insecure by default.
-The cost of running it is one sustained weekend of work and about one hour a month afterward.
+The tooling to sign, attest, and score an image is free, and the workflows run under 300 lines of YAML.
+Skip the migration and the cost compounds every month the image stays insecure by default.
+Run it and the cost is one sustained weekend of work plus about an hour a month afterward.

 Sixteen hours once.
 One hour a month after.
 Seven hundred thirty thousand pulls protected from whatever compromise ships against the maintainer next.